MikroElektronika/mikrosdk_click_v2/clicks/audioamp11/details.md

 ## Example Description

-> This library contains API for the AudioAMP 11 click driver.
+> This library contains API for the AudioAMP 11 Click driver.
-> This demo application shows use of a AudioAMP 11 click board™.
+> This demo application shows use of a AudioAMP 11 Click board™.

 **The demo application is composed of two sections :**